How to enable Single Sign-On (SSO) to WordPress using Azure AD and the OneLogin SAML SSO plugin.

 Test the application

 Now you have everything configured, tick Enable at the top of the plugin and save.
-Don’t worry, you won’t lock yourself out since you can still login using the wp-login.php?normal URL.
+Don’t worry, you won’t lock yourself out since you can still login using the wp-login.php? normal URL.

 In Azure, click on the test button and you should be logged in, and a WordPress account will be created with matching details.
+You may want to add this manually to editor or admin roles as required.

 There is an excellent Edge plugin which will allow you to see the SAML response amogts other things.